 So in this broad category I’m showing you everything from nice “church dresses” to these long floral gowns.
 These dresses are a great choice for the Mother of the Bride or Mother of the Groom who has been asked to get a long dress, but still wants something a little “out of the box” for a less traditional wedding.
-Yes, you can wear long dresses to morning and afternoon weddings.
-But I think these long dresses are better choices for that situation than some of the beaded ones you’ll see in the next category.
+Yes, you can wear long, beaded dresses to morning and afternoon weddings.
+But I think these long floral dresses are better choices for those times of day than some of the beaded ones you’ll see in the next category.
 (I feel like I’m being about as clear as mud at this point!
 I hope I’m making sense.)

 Shop for Formal/Semi-formal Full Length Gowns:

 These are gowns that I would reserve for evening weddings or more formal daytime weddings.
-I just adore two of the dresses below – the one in the middle and the one of the far right.
+They feature lace and embroidery or appliques that look very formal.